-This document examines the demand for resource access management (RAM) after enterprises migrate businesses to the cloud.
+This topic examines the demand for RAM after enterprises migrate businesses to the cloud.
 We examine the needs from the perspective of an enterprise owner.
 Using a simple case study, we illustrate, step by step, how to leverage RAM to establish a safe and secure resource management system.

 Let's take a look at how we use RAM to achieve security management of resource access step by step.

-Step 1: Enable Multi-Factor Authentication (MFA) for your primary account
+Step 1: Enable Multi-Factor Authentication (MFA) for your account

-Given the fact that you may have shared your primary account with others, the primary account is highly vulnerable to password leaks.
-We recommend you enable MFA (Multi-Factor Authentication) for your primary account.
+Given the fact that you may have shared your account with others, the account is highly vulnerable to password leaks.
+We recommend that you enable Multi-Factor Authentication (MFA) for your account.

-Alibaba Cloud accounts support standard virtual MFA.
+Accounts support standard virtual MFA (VMFA).
 It is an easy-to-use application that can be installed on mobile devices (for example, smart phones and smart watches).
-After virtual MFA is enabled in the Account Center, when you log on to Alibaba Cloud platforms, the system not only verifies your user name and password (the first security factor), but also requires you to provide the dynamic security code (the second security factor) generated by the virtual MFA application.
+After VMFA is enabled in the Account Center, when you log on to the Alibaba Cloud console, the system not only verifies your user name and password (the first security factor), but also requires you to provide the dynamic security code (the second security factor) generated by the VMFA application.
 These factors work together to enhance security protection for your account.

 Step 2: Create user accounts and group them

-Furthermore, you must Create a RAM user based on different user needs.
+Furthermore, you must create RAM users based on different user needs.

-- The application “app” is only allowed to visit cloud resources through the OpenAPI, so you only need to create an AccessKey for it.
+- The application "app" is only allowed to visit cloud resources through the open APIs, so you only need to create an AK for it.

 - If an employee only requires operating on cloud resources through the console, you only need to set a logon password for the employee.